Bowen Law School’s Annual Altheimer Symposium to Focus on Adverse Childhood Experiences and Trauma

 The afternoon panel discussion, “Trauma Informed Justice,” will begin at 1:15 p.m.
 The panelists include Todd Clark, associate dean of academic affairs and professor of law, St. Thomas University College of Law; Judge Amy Dunn Johnson, family court judge serving the 6th Judicial District of Arkansas; Caleb Conrad, deputy prosecutor for 11th-West Judicial District of Arkansas; and andre douglas pond cummings, associate dean of faculty development and professor of law at Bowen.

-Permanently endowed by the Ben J. Altheimer Foundation, the Ben J. Altheimer Symposium is an annual event at which the UA Little Rock Law Review and the UA Little Rock William H. Bowen School of Law invite prominent scholars and speakers to the law school to explore topics of interest to the legal and scholarly community.
-Selected symposium presenters also contribute scholarly articles to a special publication of the UALR Law Review that is devoted to the symposium topic.
+The Ben J. Altheimer Symposium is an annual event where the UA Little Law Review and the UA Little Rock William H. Bowen School of Law welcome prominent scholars and speakers to the law school to explore topics of interest to the legal and scholarly community.
+Selected symposium presenters also contribute scholarly articles to a special publication of the UA Little Rock Law Review that is devoted to the symposium topic.

 The event is free and open to the public, but space is limited, and registration is required.
 Visit the symposium website to register.